 Call us for help…

-For questions about quid pro quo sexual harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about quid pro quo sexual harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California sexual harassment lawyers, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 Work in Nevada?
 See our article on Nevada quid pro quo workplace sexual harassment.

 California Department of Fair Employment and Housing (DFEH) — Sexual Harassment Fact Sheet

 California DFEH Workplace Poster Regarding Discrimination and Harassment

 - Holmes v.
 Petrovich Development Co.
 (2011) 191 Cal.App.4th 1047, 1058-59. (“There are two theories upon which sexual harassment may be alleged: quid pro quo harassment, where a term of employment is conditioned upon submission to unwelcome sexual advances, and hostile work environment, where the harassment is sufficiently pervasive so as to alter the conditions of employment and create an abusive work environment.”)